7 Reasons to Start Lifting Stones

 Tags: atlas stones, combat core, core strength, lifting atlas stones, lifting stones, six pack abs, stone lifting, stone training, storngman competition, strong back, strong man, strongman, strongman contest, strongman training

 This entry was posted on Thursday, November 12th, 2009 at 1:56 am and is filed under athletic strength training lift odd objects, core training workouts, core workouts for athletes, old strongman feats of strength, strength training to improve athletic performance, strength training workouts, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson